Niramish Mochar Ghonto Recipe | Bengali Banana Blossom Curry

 5. Now add the cooked banana flower and give everything a mix

-6. Season it with some salt, turmeric powder, cumin powder, salt and grated ginger.
+6. Season it with some salt, turmeric powder, cumin powder, sugar and grated ginger.

 7. Add the milk and mix everything well and keep frying it till you see it drying up and reduced in quantity